BabylonJS/Documentation/content/How_To/floating_origin/floating_origin.md

 - View matrix: will translate and rotate relative to camera;
 - Projection matrix: will project vertices to screen.

 This is well known and works perfectly.

-Only problem is that our GPU's are still limited to 32 bit floating-point, so when we have big coordinates -- objects and/or cameras very far from the world's origin, for example at (10000000, 0, 10000500) -- we will notice jittering because the big numbers inside matrices will cause 32 bits floating-point imprecision on the GPU.
+Only problem is that our GPU's are still limited to 32 bits floating-point, so when we have big coordinates -- objects and/or cameras very far from the world's origin, for example at (10000000, 0, 10000000) -- we will notice jittering because the big numbers inside matrices will cause 32 bits floating-point imprecision on the GPU.

 ![Pic01](/img/how_to/floating_origin/pic01.jpg)